PostHog/posthog.com/contents/blog/posthog-changelog.md

 ### New toolbar element selector
 ![The selector modal being used to discover the more meaningful selector](../images/tutorials/toolbar/toolbar-selector-edit.gif)

-We've added a new element selector to [the PostHog toolbar](/manual/toolbar) so that it's easier to create actions and events in some circumstances.
+We've added a new element selector to [the PostHog toolbar](/manual/toolbar) so that it's easier to create actions in some circumstances.

 The new modal shows the element wrapping a selected element, so that subsequent clicks build up a selection.
 Want to give it a go?
 We've updated [our toolbar tutorial](/tutorials/toolbar) with instructions.